fabianhu/tesla_api/README.md

 This is a library.

 ## Overview
-* Implemets the 2024 interface including authentication and token handling
+* Implements the 2024 interface including authentication and token handling
 * It is a part of the [ElectronFluxBalancer](https://github.com/fabianhu/electron-flux-balancer) project
 * Supports developer account registration
 * Supports customer registration and key install on car